overington/dissertation-scattering-amplitudes/dissertation/chapters/99-conclusion.md

 # Conclusion

-The techniques which have been explored here can apply to many theories, including gravitation.

-If we were using Feynman Diagrams, the method would be difficult, but using this method is much easier.

-The generality of this technique is its power.
+The techniques which have been explored here are versatile in their use and application.
+The generality of this technique is its power, and can be seen from its usefulness in the decrease in calculations needed when compared to the same interaction using the Feynman QCD method; and is especially useful when encountering recursion relations in scattering amplitudes.

+They can also be applied to a wide range of applications; for example in current research it is currently being applied in current and further research in theories including gravitation; into explicit solutions to \(\mathcal{N} = 4\) supersymmetric recursion relations, and \(\mathcal{N} = 8\) supergravity.

-These technique has been used in collider physics, amplitude techniques - in the LHC, and even current research in Gravitational waves; where the amplitudes being measured are black holes, rather than
+These techniques have been used in accelerator and collider physics, for example in the LHC, and even current research in Gravitational waves; where the amplitudes being measured are black holes, rather than particle scattering amplitudes.

-The strength of these techniques opens up a broad range of possibilities; comes a wide range of possibilities.

 # Bibliography